kksgandhi/personal_site/applying to teaching track positions.md

  - Give an instance of a successful classroom experience and one that was less successful.
  - Thoughts on AI?
  - How would you apply active learning?
+ - How do you get feedback?
+Do you use some sort of mid-semester feedback?
+Once you get feedback, do you implement it?

+Potential Teaching Demo topics, in no particular order:

+ - bloom filters
+ - how vectors work under the hood
+ - how hashmaps work
+ - minima sets
+ - stable matching problem
+ - huffman coding
+ - k nearest neighbors
+ - page rank
+ - linear regression
+ - Inheritance
+ - Heaps

 Making the decision
 -------------------